-In today's world of Global Projects, in which companies are trying to provide a controlled Information Technology Environment, while achieving a 100% Green Leeds certification, it is becoming increasingly more important to insure that your staff is utilizing the most current and accurate information possible and that project goals, timeframes, and budgets are understood and optimized.
+In today's world of Global Projects, in which companies are trying to provide a controlled Information Technology Environment, while achieving a 100% Green LEED's (Leadership in Energy and Environmental Design) certification, it is becoming increasingly more important to insure that your staff is utilizing the most current and accurate information possible and that project goals, timeframes, and budgets are understood and optimized.

 Too often you'll find people using out-of-date information, which leads to confusion, chaos, and project slippage.
 This is particularly true for projects that cross continents, countries, cultures, languages, and time zones.
-The Dashboard system that I am introducing will help you overcome those obstacles and make it easier for personnel to instantly access the most current and accurate documents they need to accomplish their assigned tasks.
+The Management Dashboard system that I am introducing will help you overcome those obstacles and make it easier for personnel to instantly access the most current and accurate documents they need to accomplish their assigned tasks.